ferdjoukh/grimm/README.md

 		`currentfolder/Compo/`

-10. Install **graphviz** if you want to crteate object diagrams for your generated models.
+10. Install **graphviz** if you want to create object diagrams for your generated models.

-	`apt-get install graphivz` (on ubuntu for example)
+	`sudo apt-get install graphivz` (on ubuntu for example)

-11. Run this 2nd quick start command to verify that **graphviz** is running whithout:
+11. Run this 2nd quick start command to verify that **graphviz** is running without problems:

 	`java -jar grimm.jar -mm=test.ecore -root=Compo -lb=2 -ub=2 -rb=4 -dot`

 	1. Again a model is generated and stored in:

 	`currentfolder/Compo/`

 ## Documentation